-The Water Quality Assessment, Analysis and Interpretation online course is a signature course delivered by CRI’s Training and Professional Development program this year.
+The Water Quality Assessment, Analysis and Interpretation online course is a signature course delivered by CRI’s Training and Professional Development program.
 This course advances participants’ abilities to design water quality research and monitoring programs and analyze water quality conditions and trends.

 This online course was developed to introduce tools for water quality data visualization and statistical analysis (Excel & R), provide exercises to gain experience with real data to analyse for effects, trends, etc., introduce the use of Water Quality Indices (WQI) to consolidate lots of information, and covers the design of water quality monitoring programs.